Spanish immigration to Venezuela

 Spanish immigration to Venezuela begins with the Spanish colonization of the Americas and it continued during Colonial Venezuela and after independence (1830).
-Further immigration has taken place since, particularly following World War II.
+Further immigration has taken place since, particularly following at the start of World War II and during the Francoist dictatorship.

 History

 From the beginning of the colonial period and until the end of the Second World War, most European immigrants in Venezuela were Spanish, predominantly Canary Islanders.
 Their cultural impact was significant, influencing both the development of Castilian Spanish in the country as well as its cuisine and customs.
 Venezuela has perhaps the largest population of Canarian origin, and it is commonly said in the Canary Islands that "Venezuela is the eighth island of the Canary Islands."
 In the 16th century, the German conquistador Georg von Speyer in the Canary Islands recruited 200 men to colonize Venezuela, as did Diego Hernández de Serpa, governor of New Andalusia Province, who sent another 200 soldiers and 400 slaves from Gran Canaria to Venezuela, where some of these Canarians were among the founders of Cumaná.

-Since 1936, most Canarian immigrants have gone either to Cuba or to Venezuela (some of those who emigrated to Venezuela came from Cuba) due to encouraged immigration by the government, especially Spanish citizens, and since 1948, most have emigrated to Venezuela.
-Large-scale immigration did not end until the early 1980s with a significant decrease in the 1970s, and the beginning of Canarian emigration to other European countries.
-Canary Islanders and their descendants are now scattered throughout Venezuela.
+From 1936 onwards, the majority of Canarian immigrants opted for relocation to either Cuba or Venezuela, with some of those who moved to Venezuela originating from Cuba.
+This migration was actively promoted by the government, particularly targeting Spanish citizens.
+The trend continued until 1948, primarily favoring Venezuela.
+Although large-scale immigration persisted until the early 1980s, there was a notable decline in the 1970s, coinciding with the onset of Canarian emigration to various European countries.
+Presently, descendants of Canary Islanders are dispersed across Venezuela.